 Photoshop is among the most complex pieces of software available to photographers, and yet I was still surprised to find out the old way of adjusting saturation was still present.
 You may have noticed that the previously used Saturation slider was actually located in the Vibrance dialogue.
 So if we accept Vibrance as the “Smart Saturation” feature, the Saturation slider in the mentioned dialogue could be considered… mildly educated.
 In other words, it’s restrained in its effect and limited in functionality.
 The original Saturation tool, however, is not – it’s much more complex and even less forgiving.
 I am not going to go into much detail explaining all the functionality of the tool.
-Suffice to say this: you can find it by clicking Image – Adjustment – Hue/Saturation or by hitting Ctrl + U on your keyboard; it requires well practiced lightness of touch to avoid almost catastrophic results.
+Suffice to say this: you can find it by clicking Image – Adjustment – Hue/Saturation or by hitting Ctrl + U on your keyboard; it requires well-practiced lightness of touch to avoid almost catastrophic results.

 To show you what I mean, let’s compare the previous and already somewhat-over-the-top Saturation-adjusted image sample to one achieved with the original Saturation tool (numeric value, as before, set to +75):

-Would you not say the somewhat-over-the-top does not seem anywhere near as bad as it did moments ago?
+Would you not say the somewhat over-the-top does not seem anywhere near as bad as it did moments ago?

 Is Saturation Now Useless?

-No. Saturation has its numerous uses outside strictly photographic post-processing, but even with such images it is not a useless tool.
+No. Saturation has numerous uses outside strictly photographic post-processing, but even with such images, it is not a useless tool.
 It is merely a tool that requires careful approach and restraint.
 Don’t adjust that slider by tens – try much smaller numbers first.
-Also, using the Saturation controls in the HSL Tab in Lightroom allows precise control over each individual colour, something that can be used to, for example, improve skin tones.
+Also, using the Saturation controls in the HSL Tab in Lightroom allows precise control over each individual color, something that can be used to, for example, improve skin tones.
 Finally, you can’t do B&W by dialing -100 with Vibrance.
-Having said all that, if you just want more intense colours in your images, chances are Vibrance adjustment is the way to go.
+Having said all that, if you just want more intense colors in your images, chances are Vibrance adjustment is the way to go.
 It doesn’t pack quite the same punch, but also makes ruining a photograph with too much vividness that much harder.
 And that is a good thing.